lunarstorm/laravel-ddd/README.md

 # Specifying the domain as part of the name (short-hand syntax)
 php artisan ddd:{object} {domain}:{name}

-# Not specifying the domain at all, which will then prompt
+# Not specifying the domain at all, which will then
 # prompt for it (with auto-completion)
 php artisan ddd:{object} {name}
 ```